randolf.ca 1.00

 Parameters

-colColumn number (0 = first column; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)
+COLColumn number (0 = first column; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)

 null_fallbackThe value to revert to instead of throwing the std::length_error exception if the binary column data is NULL

-int32_t pq::result::to_int ( const int col,
+int16_t pq::result::to_short ( const int ROW,

 inline